 Towards a more inclusive, representative and responsive Council

-On Tuesday 25th February 2020, the Permanent Missions of the Maldives, the Netherlands, Armenia, Australia, and Switzerland, with the support of the Universal Rights Group will be organising a high level side event in the margins of the 43rd Session of the Human Rights Council on ‘Towards a more inclusive, representative and responsive Council’.
+On Tuesday 25th February 2020, the Permanent Missions of the Maldives, the Netherlands, Armenia, Australia, and Switzerland, with the support of the Universal Rights Group organised a high level side event in the margins of the 43rd Session of the Human Rights Council on ‘Towards a more inclusive, representative and responsive Council’.

 If the Human Rights Council is to truly fulfil its mandate to promote ‘universal respect for the protection of all human rights and fundamental freedoms for all, without distinction of any kind and in a fair and equal manner,’ it must be accessible to and deliver for all UN member States (irrespective of size or level of development) and all ‘the Peoples’ of the United Nations.

 Four interlinked means of achieving this goal are to:

 - Widen State participation at the Council so that all UN member States can access the body and engage in an informed and meaningful way;

 - Ensure that the Council delivers on all parts of its mandate in a comprehensive manner;

 - Defend and widen civil society space, so that independent NGOs, human rights defenders and the victims of human rights violations have a voice;

 - Promote a diverse and inclusive Council membership, in line with the criteria for membership set down in GA res.
 60/251, to ensure the body is representative, legitimate and credible.